Love Spaces

 Jack and Mary

-The familiar tin of tea tucked behind the cereal boxes made Jack laugh.
+The tin of tea, wedged behind the cereal boxes, set Jack laughing.

 Ellen and Grace

-“Hey, remember the first time I made your toast like this?”
-Grace asked without looking up.
+“Remember the first time I made your toast like this?”
+Grace didn’t look up from the pan.

 “I don’t know what I’d do without you fixing my mornings, luv.”